<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1526774045083360&amp;ev=PageView&amp;noscript=1">

 Building a reliable system involves a few key practices.
 First, you need a smart approach to counting that doesn't shut down your entire operation.
 Second, your data needs to reflect what’s happening in your warehouse at this very moment, not what was happening yesterday.
 Finally, you need to be able to zoom in on the details.
 Gaining a clear view of each individual SKU is what separates businesses that are just getting by from those that are truly in control of their growth.
 By implementing these practices, you can build a foundation of trustworthy data that supports smarter purchasing, more efficient operations, and a healthier bottom line.

-Cycle counting vs. physical inventory
+Cycle counting vs. physical inventory: which is right for you?

 For years, the annual physical inventory count was the standard.
 This meant shutting down the warehouse, getting all hands on deck, and manually counting every single item.
 While thorough, it’s also incredibly disruptive and expensive.
 A more modern and efficient approach is cycle counting.
 Instead of a once-a-year event, cycle counting is a method where you count a small subset of inventory on a regular basis, like daily or weekly.
 This continuous process helps you maintain accuracy throughout the year, catch discrepancies early, and make corrections without halting operations.
 It turns inventory counting from a dreaded annual project into a manageable, routine task.

-Keeping your inventory updated in real time
+How to keep your inventory updated in real time

 If you’re still updating spreadsheets at the end of the day or week, your inventory data is already out of date.
 In a fast-moving business, that delay can lead to stockouts on popular items or selling products you don’t actually have.
 Real-time inventory tracking solves this by recording every movement, from receiving to shipping, the moment it happens.
 Systems like a modern ERP can automate this process, using barcode scans and integrations to keep a live record of your stock levels.
 This gives your entire team, from the warehouse floor to the finance department, a single, accurate view of what’s available, ensuring your operational and financial data are always in sync.

-Gaining SKU-level visibility and control
+How to get SKU-level visibility and control

 For CPG brands, high-level inventory numbers aren't enough.
 You need to know the status of every single Stock Keeping Unit (SKU).
 This means tracking not just how many units of a product you have, but also their specific batch numbers, expiration dates, and locations.
 This granular control is essential for managing product rotation, handling recalls, and ensuring quality.
 True SKU-level visibility means you can pinpoint exactly where each item is and how it contributes to your revenue and costs.
 This detailed insight allows for precise planning, accurate landed cost allocation, and financial reporting you can actually trust.